John Faucheraud Grimké: Publications

-In 1785, Grimké served as a member of a three-man commission designated to revise, digest and publish the state laws.
-While the commission’s final report was not adopted by the state, some recommendations were adopted into law.
+In 1785, Grimké served as a member of a three-man commission designated to revise, digest, and publish the state laws.
+Though the commission’s final report was not adopted by the state, some recommendations were incorporated into law.
 Grimké’s research resulted in the publication of Public Laws of the State of South Carolina (Philadelphia, 1790).
 It served for several decades as a standard legal reference.
-The book contains information on the English statutes which extended to or were generally received in the American Colonies; and includes references to English cases and decisions on those statutes.
+The book contains information on the English statutes which extended to or were generally received in the North American colonies, and includes references to English cases and decisions on those statutes.

 He also published the following texts: